ANHD-NYC-CODE/anhd-council-backend/README.md

 Updating either one of these will leave the old entries intact and overwrite any existing entries that conflict with the new entries.
 To update these records, create an update in the admin panel using the appropriate file containing the new data.

+If you update Pluto / `Property`, you also need to update `Buildings`, `PADRecord`, and `AddressRecord` to make sure all the data for the frontend gets surfaced.

 ### Downloading an open-data file to your local computer

 1. Login to admin